Polarized vs. Gradient Lenses: Updated with Pros & Cons

-Do you have a fun day planned and are confused about which glasses to wear?
+Do you have a fun day planned and are confused about whether to wear polarized glasses or gradient ones?

 This war has been never-ending indeed.
 Both lenses have their pros and cons, uses and reasons why to wear them, and so much more.

-Where on one hand, polarized provides better visibility, and driving with gradient lenses is better.
+On one hand, polarization provides better visibility, and driving with gradient lenses is better.

 So, don’t keep waiting, and scroll through the article to learn all about this war of polarized vs. gradient lenses, and finally know who is the real MVP, and which lenses are just right for you!